-Mold Awareness, Prevention, Guidelines for Reporting and Remediation
+Mold and Microbial Growth Awareness, Prevention, Guidelines for Reporting and Remediation

 Molds are part of the fungi kingdom, which includes yeasts, molds, smuts and mushrooms.
 Molds are ubiquitous—many thousands of mold species can be found indoors and outdoors throughout the year.
 They can grow almost anywhere, as long as optimal temperatures, moisture, oxygen, and food sources, such as organic matter are present.
 Growth of mold thrives in warm, humid places such as bathrooms, kitchens, or basements.